uc-r/uc-r.github.io/analytics/descriptive/assumptions_normality.md

 ## Shapiro-Wilk Test for Normality {#shapiro}
 The Shapiro-Wilk test is a statistical test of the hypothesis that the distribution of the data as a whole deviates from a comparable normal distribution.
 If the test is non-significant (*p>.05*) it tells us that the distribution of the sample is <u>not</u> significantly different from a normal distribution.
 If, however, the test is significant (*p < .05*) then the distribution in question is significantly different from a normal distribution.

 The results below indicate that the driving accuracy data does not deviate from a normal distribution, however, the earnings data is statistically significant suggesting it does.
-Also, not that the value for *W* below corresponds to the *normtest.W* from the `stat.desc()` outputs above and the *p*-value below corresponds to the *normtest.p* from `stat.desc()`.
+Also, note that the value for *W* below corresponds to the *normtest.W* from the `stat.desc()` outputs above and the *p*-value below corresponds to the *normtest.p* from `stat.desc()`.

 ```r